-Birmingham Pro Bono Group (PBG) was founded by Dr Bharat Malkani in 2009 with the help of three students.
-The initial focus was on the Street Law project and lecture series until 2010 when we ran a pilot clinic with the assistance of Mills & Reeve.
+Founded by Dr Bharat Malkani in 2009 with the help of three students, the initial focus was on the Streetlaw project and lecture series until 2010 when we ran a pilot legal advice clinic with the assistance of Mills & Reeve.
 After this successful trial period, Birmingham PBG founded Birmingham FLAG and clinic work was formally introduced.
 The clinic work covered a variety of practice areas and continued to be run in conjunction with Mills & Reeve.